salon-management

 The Hidden Fees That Compound

-Beyond the headline commission, there are structural costs that are easy to miss:
+Beyond the commission, there are structural costs that are easy to miss:

-Processing fees on prepayments: Treatwell charges 2.5% on all online card payments taken through the platform.
-On a GBP 60 booking, that is GBP 1.50 before Stripe or your own card provider sees a penny.
+Processing fees on prepayments: Treatwell charges 2.5% on all online card payments taken through the platform (2% in the Netherlands).
+On a £60 booking, that is £1.50 before your own card provider sees a penny — on top of the 35% commission.

 VAT on top: All Treatwell fees are subject to VAT at the local rate.
 In the Netherlands that is 21%.
 In the UK it is 20%.
-You are paying tax on commission — meaning a 35% commission effectively costs you 42.35% (NL) before the processing fee.
+You pay tax on commission — meaning a 35% commission effectively costs you 42.35% in the Netherlands, and 42% in the UK, before adding the processing fee.

 Calculate Your Own Treatwell Costs